-The DAC is equipped with a non-repairable 25 mm glass fuse circuit breaker inside the IEC-AC socket at the back.
+The DAC is equipped with a non-repairable 20 mm glass fuse circuit breaker inside the IEC-AC socket at the back.
 There is also one spare fuse provided in the little drawer removable when changing the fuse.
-The fuses are 1A (1,6A for USA) and overrated by the factor of 3.
+The fuses are 1,6A (or 2A for USA/Japan/Taiwan) they are slow blow, and overrated by the factor of 3.
 Therefore it is impossible for the fuse to blow without a specific reason - a failure inside the player.
 Consequently, if the fuse burns, it is a signal to send the dac for service and NOT change the fuse.
 Obviously the second fuse will burn as well.